-Diving ducks dive and feed at the bottom, often many feet below the waters surface.
-A pond should be at least 1 metre (3') deep to accommodate diving ducks, it is also important that it has sloped sides to enable easy access and egress.
-Since some diving ducks do not like to leave the water it is necessary to place food dishes at the waters edge or place food on the water itself.
+Diving ducks dive and feed at the bottom, often many feet below the water surface.
+A pond should be at least 1 metre (3') deep to accommodate diving ducks.
+It is also important that it has sloped sides to enable easy access and egress.
+Since some diving ducks do not like to leave the water, it is necessary to place food dishes at the water's edge or place food on the water itself.

-Pochards are a group of 15 diving duck species, they are omnivorous therefore wheat and pellets is suitable to supplement their diet.
-European pochard and tufted duck are a good choice of starter species as they are both hardy, with a good lifespan and will breed well given the right conditions.
+Pochards are a group of 15 diving duck species.
+They are omnivorous, therefore wheat and pellets are suitable to supplement their diet.
+European Pochard and Tufted Duck are a good choice of starter species as they are both hardy, with a good lifespan and will breed well given the right conditions.